alexandresoaresilva/auto_color_calibration/README.md

     3.3. color calibrate a file

-    3.4. save checker file for later use
+    3.4. save calibration matrix for later use as a text file and mat file (Matlab variable-saving file).

-    3.5.
-Still missing : save the transformation matrix.

 4. It calculates RMS error, among other distance measures, from the original reference values and the calibrated ones.